 Using the Medium 2/Soft Pink & Blue 3.5" square and four Dark 2/Blue Print 2" squares, make a Square in a Square unit for the center of the block.
 You can find my tutorial for making a Square in a Square block at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-square-in-a-square-block

 Make four Rectangle Snowball units using the Medium 2/Soft Pink & Blue Print rectangles, Light/White 2" squares, and the Dark 2/Blue Print squares.
 This unit goes together just like a Snowball block except that you use a rectangle for the base.
 Also note that the Light/White 2" squares go on one end of the rectangle and the Dark 2/Blue Print 2" squares go on the other end.
 You can find my tutorial for making a Square in a Square block at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-snowball-block

 Half-Square Triangle Units:

 Using the Light/White 4" squares and the Dark 1/Red & Pink Print 4" squares, make 8 Half-Square Triangle (HST) units.
+Trim/square up the HSTs to 3.5" square.
 You can find my tutorial for making HSTs at https://fabric406.com/blogs/fabric406-blog/how-to-sew-a-basic-half-square-triangle-block

 Mark a diagonal line perpendicular to the seam line on the back of the HST units you made in Step 3 like in the picture below.